draxxordev/CommerceHub/MainModule.md

 --[[ GetUserGamepassesAsync
 	Gets all gamepasses owned by a user
+	NOTE: Requires a table of gamepass IDs to check
 	@param userId: The user ID to check
+	@param gamepassIds: Table of gamepass IDs to check ownership of
-	@return Promise that resolves with table of gamepass IDs ]]-- function CommerceHub:GetUserGamepassesAsync(userId)
+	@return Promise that resolves with table of owned gamepass IDs ]]-- function CommerceHub:GetUserGamepassesAsync(userId, gamepassIds)
 	if not validateUserId(userId) then
 		return Promise.reject("Invalid user ID")
+	end

+	if not gamepassIds or type(gamepassIds) ~= "table" then return Promise.reject("gamepassIds must be a table")
 	end

 	-- Check the rate limit for this user